cstefanache/marvin-dev/README.md

 ## Marvin

-Marvin is an automation framework for web application.
+Marvin is an automation framework for web applications.
 It allows the users to easily write their tests by providing them with:
  - a mechanism that automatically identifies all the UI elements discovered in the current page and returns unique selectors
- - a GUI to cutomise the discovery mechanism, to create new methods or reuse the existing ones and to define execution flows to test the application
+ - a GUI to cutomise the discovery mechanism, to create methods or reuse the existing ones and to define execution flows to test the web application

 ## Features